missing-user/RaytracingWeekend/README.md

 4. Minor restructuring to take advantage of compiler optimization and reduced branching
 5. Faster cube intersection method adapted from the [PSRaytracing repository](https://github.com/define-private-public/PSRayTracing)
 6. Better BVH, that doesn't create a copy of the scene array for each node.
+7. thread_local RNG objects, to make it fully parallelizable (before, a single RNG object was being accessed from all threads and became the bottleneck, as it was the only single threaded operation.)

 ## Impressions